 The MRP environment has a history of fire and there are few remnant (unburnt) vegetation areas.
-Figure 33 is generated from satellite imagery data collated by the Great Victoria Desert Biodiversity Trust (2023).
-The figure shows the fire history from 1995 to 2022 and the areas not burnt since 1995 (white patches shown on Figure 33).
-2023 data was obtained from North Australia & Rangelands Fire Information (2023).
-There was one fire in 2023 that burnt close to the western edge of the Development Envelope boundary.
+Figure 25 is generated from satellite imagery data collated by the Great Victoria Desert Biodiversity Trust (2023).
+The figure shows the fire history from 1995 to 2023 and the areas not burnt since 1995 (white patches shown on Figure 25).

-The fire history data have been included in the MRP GIS system, which can now be reviewed prior to any GDAP approval to determine any potential impacts on remnant vegetation (unburnt since 1995).
+The fire history data have been included in the MRP GIS, which can now be reviewed prior to any GDAP approval to determine any potential impacts on remnant vegetation (unburnt since 1995).

 Only a small area of remnant vegetation (no fire history post 1995) within the Development Envelope has been cleared to date, being the proposed new camp area and its road access.
-Clearance of this area was approved in 2021 through a GDAP (MRO-MRP_AR_004), a requirement was to where possible retain large established trees.
+Clearance of this area was approved in 2021 through a GDAP (MRO-MRP_AR_004), with a requirement to where possible retain large established trees.

-4.7.4.2 GDAP Monitoring
+4.7.4.2 Ground Disturbance Monitoring

-The Project GDAP system requires spatial data of the proposed land disturbance/clearance to be entered in the site GIS system so that the location can be checked to determine and minimise potential impacts on the following:
+The Project GDAP system requires spatial data of the proposed land disturbance/clearance to be entered in the site GIS so that the location can be checked to determine and minimise potential impacts on the following: